PegorK/SmoothBus/README.md

     <br />Original fuel gauge guts.
 </div>

 The SmoothBus design ditches the old gauge components including the voltage regulator keeping only the fuel sender float which is used as the variable resistor in the voltage divider circuit.
-The overall process is still pretty simple, the ATTiny85 microcontroller reads the analog voltage on one of it's pins and outputs that value as a servo position that corresponds to the location on the original dial.
+The overall process is still pretty simple, the ATTiny85 microcontroller reads the analog voltage on one of its input pins and outputs that value as a servo position that corresponds to the location on the original dial.
 The positions & values were determined by some very useful investigations that were done in this [samba forum post](https://www.thesamba.com/vw/forum/viewtopic.php?t=693930).
 The analog voltage that gets inputted is the voltage divider circuit that consists of a known resistor value (100ohms) and the unknown resistor value from the fuel sender which ranges from 10 ohms to 79ohms.
 There is also a moving average that is happening with each read.
 The configuration that I found works best has been a moving average window of 35 that has readings every 200ms.
 All of this can be easily changed in the code that can be found in `src` directory.
 It should be pretty easy to setup, it was all written in the Arduino IDE with the [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) library that adds support to a bunch of tinyAVR devices (very cool project).

 Programming the board wasn't the most intuitive.
 I decided to have probe points on the board (bottom left corner of PCB) that I thought would be a good idea to easily program the device, but it ended up being a bit finicky.
 It required making a jig and using tiny spring loaded probes that were then connected to an Arduino Mega that was used as an ISP (see below).
 [I thought I learned my lesson last time](https://gitlab.com/_Pegor/kepler_fw/-/tree/master/Hardware?ref_type=heads#programming-jig).
 I think the rest of design is rather straight forward.
 It contains a voltage regulator that can handle up to 35V and also has some red LEDs to indicate low fuel level.
 The schematic is included in `hardware/PCB` along with the gerber zip that you can send to a PCB manufacturer of your choice.